 The decision to transition to LED street lighting is both financially and environmentally sound.
 Street lighting is the single largest contributor to electricity use within the Borough of Queenscliffe, generating 206 tonnes of carbon dioxide equivalent in 2016-17.
 LED technology produces up to 75% less carbon emissions than the mercury vapour lights currently used.

 Council pays all operating costs for 325 street lights in the Borough of Queenscliffe, and a further 117 lights, located on declared highways and maintained by VicRoads, are managed in a joint arrangement between Council and VicRoads.

 Seven of the 325 Council street lights feature a style of fitting for which there is currently no approved LED equivalent available.
 Council has been advised that there may be an approved fitting available for these lights in the near future and will continue to pursue a complete transition to LED technology.

-The upgrades follow a trial of LED street lighting in Jordan Road, Point Lonsdale in July 2015.
+Prior to the replacement project, a trial of LED street lighting was conducted in Jordan Road, Point Lonsdale in July 2015.
 Positive feedback regarding lighting levels from the LED installations was received from residents in the Jordan Road area.

 Other street lighting issues